-When your disciplinary action is examined you must be able to demonstrate that any formal disciplinary action you have taken was reasonable, justified and proportionate.
-There is no hard and fast rule on how you should do this; it will depend on the circumstances of individual cases.
+Being able to demonstrate that any formal disciplinary action you have taken was reasonable, justified and proportionate is critical.
+There is no hard and fast rule on how to do this.
+It will depend on the circumstances of individual cases.

-Your disciplinary action should, where possible, be guided by the ACAS Code of Practice on Disciplinary Procedures.
-If you are a small employer an Employment Tribunal will take into consideration the resources available to you when deciding whether it was practical for you to follow all the steps set out in the Code.
-However, regardless of the size of your organisations there are a number of essential elements to ensure fairness whatever the workplace disciplinary situation.
+Any disciplinary action should, where possible, be guided by the ACAS Code of Practice on Disciplinary Procedures.
+If you’re a small employer, an Employment Tribunal will take into account the resources that were available to you.
+Because smaller organisations may find is harder to follow all the steps set out in the Code.
+But, regardless of the size of your organisation, there are a number of essential elements to ensure fairness with disciplinary action.

-- raise and deal with issues promptly and should not unreasonably delay meetings, decisions or confirmation of those decisions
+- raise and deal with issues promptly.
+You shouldn’t unreasonably delay meetings, decisions or confirmation of those decisions.

-- always allow employees to be accompanied at any formal disciplinary meeting regardless of whether the organisation recognises trade unions or not.
+- always allow employees to be accompanied at any formal disciplinary hearing regardless of whether the organisation recognises trade unions or not.

 Employers should try their utmost to have different people carry out the investigation and the disciplinary hearing.
 One person should not act as judge and jury.

 Where a suspension with pay is considered necessary this period should be kept as brief as possible and be kept under review.
 Notification of the suspension should make it clear that the suspension is not part of any disciplinary action.